-In this email Q&A for Oasis Recording Info, recording engineer Nick Brine recalls the recording sessions for (What’s the Story?)
+In this two-part email Q&A for Oasis Recording Info, recording engineer Nick Brine recalls the recording sessions for (What’s the Story?)
 Morning Glory? and Be Here Now…

 Part 1: (What’s the Story) Morning Glory?

 Was there a version of Don’t Look Back in Anger with Liam on vocals?
 Who played piano on the track?

 There was a version yes.
 It was a very big talking point as to who would sing the track.
 In the end Liam got Wonderwall and Noel took Don’t Look Back in Anger.
 As far as I remember it was Bonehead on piano duty!

 What are your memories of the recording of the vinyl-only track Bonehead’s Bank Holiday?
 How far did Bonehead get recording vocals before Noel stepped in?

 Pretty hazy if I’m honest.
 I remember everyone in absolute stitches at Bonehead’s vocals.
 The whole build up was massive.
 Went on all day until the moment came.
 There were a lot of people in the live room for the background chatter.
 The whole of Monmouth I think.
 Bonehead was great the whole session.

 Was an extended (13-minute) version of the song All Around the World recorded at the Morning Glory sessions?
 If so, can you say if this differed greatly in arrangement/production from the finished version?